VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 but it's not a coincident,
 there is a story behind their similarity.
 At the early 2000 one of the main Microsoft's products was Windows OS.
-It was easy to imaging how language + runtime like Java's one could increase productivity of developers as well as improve quality of software for Windows.
+It was easy to imagine how language + runtime like Java's one could increase productivity of developers as well as improve quality of software for Windows.
 And Microsoft wanted to implement better integration with Windows OS.
 So they started to change JVM, and Sun*(which then was acquired by Oracle)* didn't like it so they baned Microsoft's changes.
 Then Microsoft decided create it's own platform.
-At that time all Java disadvantages and design errors was obvious, so Microsoft tried to fix it from the very beginning.
+At that time all Java disadvantages and design errors were obvious, so Microsoft tried to fix it from the very beginning.
 *[More about why Microsoft created C#](https://www.forbes.com/sites/quora/2018/03/02/why-did-microsoft-create-c/#7c51ffda70f3)*

 C# type system lets developers create both custom value(`struct`) and reference(`class`) types.
-Value type allocated on heap or stack, reference only in heap.
+Value types are allocated on heap or stack, reference - only in heap.
 .Net runtime, which is called CLR, is in charge of memory allocation and cleaning.
-C# compiler produce Intermediate Language(IL), which is then compiled to machine code on running device.
+C# compiler produces Intermediate Language(IL), which is then compiled to machine code on running device.

 C# supports generics since version 2.0 - September 2005, 3 years after C# 1.0 release.